-Realgar is an oddball among the sulfides.
+An oddball among the sulfides.
 It is one of only a few sulfides that are not metallic or opaque or blandly coloured.
-The structure is analogous to that of sulphur and resembles sulphur in most respects except for colour (the name “ruby sulphur” has been applied to Realgar).
+Similar to Sulphur apart from colour Realgar also called Ruby Sulphur.
 Sulphur has a structure composed of 8 Sulphur atoms linked in a ring.
-Realgar’s structure alternates between Sulphur atoms and arsenic atoms producing rings of As4S4.
+It’s structure alternates between Sulphur atoms and arsenic atoms producing rings of As4S4.
 The Arsenic atoms affect the structure altering it from Sulphur’s orthorhombic symmetry to Realgar’s monoclinic symmetry.

-Realgar occurs in hydrothermal veins with valuable metal Sulphide ores and its bright red colour can be an aid to prospectors.
-It also can be found in hot spring deposits and as a volcanic sublimate product (crystallizing from vapors).
-Realgar gets its name from the Arabic words for “powder of the mine” (rahj al ghar).
-Realgar is famous for some wonderfully beautiful specimens.
+Occurs in hydrothermal veins with valuable metal Sulphide ores.
+The bright red colour can be an aid to prospectors.
+Also found in hot spring deposits and as a volcanic sublimate product (crystallizing from vapors).
+Gets its name from the Arabic words for “powder of the mine” (rahj al ghar).
+Famous for some wonderfully beautiful specimens.
 Some specimens can have a deep ruby red colour with an amazing clarity and a high luster.
 The color of Realgar is truly something to appreciate and cherish.